 Carat weight is simply the mass of a diamond expressed in carats.
 One carat is equal to 200 mg, or 0.2 g.

-The relationship between carat and value is not linear – bigger diamonds are exponentially more valuable than smaller ones.
+The relationship between carat and value is not linear – bigger diamonds are much more valuable than smaller ones.

 For example, a diamond weighing 2 carats will be more than twice as expensive as another weighing 1 carat, assuming they are equal on all other characteristics such as color, clarity, and cut.

-As you can see, all else being equal, diamonds cost more per carat as they increase in weight.
+As you can see, all else being equal, the value per carat of diamonds increases as they increase in weight.
 The reason for this is that bigger stones are rarer.

 When an appraiser evaluates a diamond, he or she will take into account how the weight of the stone affects its price, given the stone’s cut, clarity, and color grades.